-SCHEME OF EXAMINATION
+4. STRUCTURE AND SCHEME OF EXAMINATION

-There will be three papers, Papers 1, 2 and 3 all of which must be taken.
-Papers 1 and 2 will be a composite paper to be taken at one sitting.
+There will be three papers, papers 1, 2 and 3 all of which must be taken.
+Papers 1 and 2 will composite paper to be taken at a sitting.

-PAPER 1: Will consist of forty multiple-choice objective questions all of which must be answered within 40 minutes for 40 marks.

-PAPER 2: Will consist of theory and design paper of two sections, Sections A and B, to be taken within 2 hours, 20 minutes.
+- PAPER 1: will consist of forty multiple-choice objective questions all of which must be answered within 40 minutes for 40 marks. - PAPER 2: will consist of theory and design paper of two sections, Sections A and B to be taken within 2hours 20 minutes.

-Section A: will be short structured questions put into three parts, Part I, II and III as follows:
+Section A will be short structured questions in three parts.
+Parts I, II and III as follows: